kensupernova/kensupernova.github.io/_posts/2014-07-06-i-am-the-first-blog.markdown

 categories: jekyll
 tags: jekyll
 ---
 I am the first blog.
-Jekyll is really so cool.
+Jekyll is really so cool.<!--more-->
 People say blogging is more important than the blog system you choose.